 Let’s illustrate this with a simple example.

 Say a company ABC Inc. has a total of 5 million shares outstanding.
 If this company is trading at a stock price of $10, you can get the market cap by multiplying the shares outstanding with the stock price.

 In this example, we get $50 million as the market capitalization of the company.

 Within market capitalization, there are certain classifications.
 The different categories can vary depending on who you ask.
 However, market capitalization is broadly classified into the following:

-Now that we understand what market capitalization is we can see the difference.
-Market cap is based on the total value of the company’s shares.
-But a float is the number of the outstanding shares that are available for general trading by the public.
+Float is the number of outstanding shares that are available for general trading by the public.

-There is also another measure called the free float method of calculation.
+There is also another measure called the free float market cap method of calculation.
 In the free float calculation method, the market cap excludes shares that are locked in.
 The shares that are locked in are inside shares that are not available for the general public.

 Generally, the free float method of calculating the market cap is widely used.
 Major indexes such as the Dow Jones Industrial Average and the S&P500 make use of the free float method.

 Free float and market cap are important metrics for investors.
 When combined together, these two values show the total available shares for the public to trade.